oeh-tnf/JKU-Games-Page/01_dice.md

 </figure>

 ## Promoted Games
-During the JKU Games, we want to promote a few games in the DICE section at specific timeslots.
+During the JKU Games, we want to promote a few games in the Boardgame section at specific timeslots.
 This makes finding allies and opponents to play with easier.

 | Start time | Game                 | Location         |